pjparham/phase-1-project/README.md

+# What are we drinking

+What are we drinking is a drink recipe library.
+It allows you to pick your favorite alcoholic mixer and provides multiple drinks to pick from for each mixer.
+Once you choose a drink, the recipe is displayed at the bottom of the screen.

+## Access

+What are we drinking can be accessed at the URL https://pjparham.github.io/phase-1-project/

+## Usage

+Select an alcoholic mixer from the dropdown and select submit.
+Then click on any of the drink cards to display your recipe.

+## Considerations

 Considerations to MARSNEV for LEMON MILK font downloaded from dafont.com Consdierations to Fabian De Smet for Butler font downloaded from dafont.com